aktas/aktas.github.io/_posts/Heavens-Gate.md

 ## Introduction

 In this article, we will examine one of the anti-debug techniques, `Heaven's Gate`.
 First we will explain this technique in detail and then we will analyze 2 simple crackme file.
+By the end of this article, you will understand what to do when Heaven's Gate technique is encountered on IDA, x32dbg and WinDBG.
 We will also have a nice challenge at the end of this article :))

 ## What is Heaven's Gate?